Platform shoe: 1960s and 1970s

-A resurgence of interest in platform shoes in fashion began as early as 1967 (appearing in both advertisements and articles in 1970 issues of Seventeen magazine), and continued through to 1976 in Europe and Britain, when they suddenly went out of fashion.
+A resurgence of interest in platform shoes in fashion began as early as 1967, when Roger Vivier produced a variety of footwear, including sandals and boots, with platform soles for Yves Saint Laurent's spring and fall collections.
+Some of Vivier's platform shoes had a slight 1940s feel, but all looked very contemporary.
+Two years later, other designers and mass-market manufacturers had thickened the soles of their shoes as the trend took off, expanding even into menswear during the early years of the 1970s.
+By the year 1970, women's platform shoes were appearing in both advertisements and articles in issues of Seventeen magazine and continued through to 1976 in Europe and Britain, when they suddenly went out of fashion.
 The fad lasted even further in the US, lasting until as late as the early 1980s.
 At the beginning of the fad, they were worn primarily by young women in their teens and twenties, and occasionally by younger girls, older women, and (particularly during the disco era) by young men.
 Platform shoes were considered the "party shoe."
 Disco-goers used their shoes to bring attention to themselves on the dance floor.
 70s platform shoes were presented in dramatic and showy ways such as with glitter or tiny lights.

-In 1972, at 219 Bowery in Manhattan, Carole Basetta developed a special mold for making platform shoes and was successful in selling custom-made shoes to people such as David Bowie, David Johansen of the New York Dolls, and several other punk artists.
+In 1972, at 219 Bowery in Manhattan, Carole Bascetta developed a special mold for making platform shoes and was successful in selling custom-made shoes to people such as David Bowie, David Johansen of the New York Dolls, and several other punk artists.
 Although platform shoes did provide added height without the discomfort of spike heels, they seem to have been worn primarily for the sake of attracting attention.
 Many glam rock musicians wore platform shoes as part of their act.
 Bowie, an icon of glam rock and androgynous fashion in the 1970s, famously wore platform shoes while performing as his alter ego Ziggy Stardust.

 While a wide variety of styles were popular during this period, including boots, espadrilles, oxfords, sneakers, and sandals of all description, with soles made of wood, cork, or synthetic materials, the most popular style of the late 1960s and early 1970s was a simple quarter-strap sandal with tan water buffalo-hide straps, on a beige suede-wrapped cork wedge-heel platform sole.
 These were originally introduced under the brand name Kork-Ease but the extreme popularity supported many imitators.
 Remarkably, there was very little variation in style, and most of that variation was limited to differences in height.